 Working the Agile way is best suited to where work in cross-functional teams make sense.
 The support and accountability provided by working in an interconnected, self-organizing team of people with different skill sets and personalities carries with it many of the benefits the Agile approach provides.
 The fact that the team self-organizes is important as it carries with it both an aspect of ownership over the given project as well as accountability between team members.

 These iterations are sometimes compared to navigating a submarine: periscope up – assesses the situation and chose a direction; periscope down and move.
 Repeat.
-Working this way makes sense where can be planned in detail months ahead – because by the time the plans are carried out, the world will have changed.
+Working this way makes sense where work cannot be planned in detail months ahead – because, by the time the plans are carried out, the world will have changed.
 Incorporating a constant reflection of the work carried out also ensures that a culture of constant improvement emerges.
 It lives up to the PDSA cycle of W. Edwards Deming: Plan-Do-Study-Act.

 Ceremonies or meetings